Adi52/duck-hunt/readme.md

 ### Game play

-We observe the game from the shooter's eyes, and our task is to hit the ducks flying out of the bushes.
+We observe the game from the shooter's perspective, and our task is to hit the ducks, which are flying out of the bushes.
 The game is divided into rounds in which we have 10 sub-rounds.
-Each round starts with an intro in which our assistant (or enemy number 1 :smiling_imp:) the dog chases away the ducks hiding in the bushes.
+Each round starts with an intro in which our assistant (or enemy number 1 :smiling_imp:) the dog chases away the ducks which are hiding in the bushes.
 During each sub-round, we have 3 shots.
-If all of them are missed or a certain time passes - the duck flies away and we lose the sub-round which is represented by the bar at the bottom of the screen and the hated laugh of our dog friend :smiling_imp:.
+If all of them are missed or a certain time passes - the duck flies away and we lose the sub-round.
+The lost sub-round is represented by the bar at the bottom of the screen and the hated laugh of our dog friend :smiling_imp:.
 A red duck icon marks the target hit.
 For each target hit, we get points, and if we hit all 10 targets, we get an additional reward in the form of a bonus number of points (Perfect!).